 Process owners are most effective when they understand how their process interacts with upstream and downstream processes.

-If your company is about to begin a process improvement initiative or an ERP implementation, it’s important to understand the roles and responsibilities of a business process owner with examples:
+If your company is about to begin a process improvement initiative or an ERP implementation, it’s important to understand the roles and responsibilities of a business process owner with examples and descriptions.

 The 5 Business Process Owner Roles and Responsibilities